frankhale/CouplesJournal/README.md

 Other:

+- [ ] As a user I'd like to have a page that provides my analytics
+    - number of journals posted
+    - number of replies
 - [ ] As a user I should be able to export journal entries as PDF for easy backup, printing my entries as well as the ones shared with me
 - [ ] As a user I should be able to confirm my account via email (currently there is a